KoroLev2512/120Landing/README.md

 You can start editing the page by modifying `src/pages/index.tsx`.
 The page auto-updates as you edit the file.

-This project uses MontserratAlternates local fonts.

 ## Pages

 1. Home page

 ## Interface Components

-- Header
-- Carousel
-- Checkboxes
-- Filter buttons
-- Language flag
-- Footer
+- Changer languages

 ## Status

-At the moment the project is in the process of refactoring from Ajax to React.js.
+At the moment this project is in production, you can find it at the link [120Block](https://120block.ru/)

 ## Contacts